pghvlaans/sbotools/development/index.md

 The `SBO::Lib::*` modules are documented in `man3`.
 These pages are not online, but are available in the source archive and upon package installation.

+## Version 3.4, Release Candidate

+A release candidate for version 3.4 is now available in [Downloads](/sbotools/downloads/).

 ## Following Development

 A separate repository called [sbotools-git-slackbuild](https://github.com/pghvlaans/sbotools-git-slackbuild) can be used to download a zip archive of (in principle) the latest commit on the `master` branch and make a Slackware package.